it1shka/code-adventure/README.md

 <br>

 ## Project Status:
-This project is still under active development.
+The development is temporarily frozen since I don't have enough time for project enhancement.
-New updates are coming soon! <br>
+There is a chance it will be resumed in the future. <br>
 If you would like to support me financially, just let me know, maybe I will setup some sort of donation service for that purpose. <br>